kubecub/go-project-layout/.github/ISSUE_TEMPLATE/RFC.md

 ## Definitions
 [definitions]: #definitions

 Make a list of the definitions that may be useful for those reviewing.
-Include phrases and words that OpenIMSDK authors or other interested parties may not be familiar with.
+Include phrases and words that kubecub authors or other interested parties may not be familiar with.

 ## Motivation
 [motivation]: #motivation